-Putrescine water may be Fountain of Youth for eggsNovember 26th, 2012 in Medical research
+Putrescine water may be Fountain of Youth for eggsNovember 26, 2012 in Medicine & Health / Medical research

 An Ottawa scientist has discovered a critical reason why women experience fertility problems as they get older.
 The breakthrough by Dr. Johné Liu, a senior scientist at the Ottawa Hospital Research Institute and professor at the University of Ottawa, also points to a simple solution that could increase the viability of egg cells for women in their late 30s and older—putrescine water.

 In an online editorial published by Aging based on his recently published findings, Liu outlines how a simple program of drinking water or taking a pill that contains the naturally occurring compound putrescine could reduce the rate at which middle-aged women produce eggs with the incorrect number of chromosomes, the leading cause of reduced fertility and increases in miscarriages and congenital birth defects.

 Putrescine is naturally produced in mammals by an enzyme called ornithine decarboxylase,or ODC, and is easily absorbed and cleared by the body.
 In female mammals, ODC levels are known to rise during ovulation, when the egg cell matures and is released from the ovary.
 Dr. Liu has shown that ODC levels rise very little in older females.
 He has also shown that inhibiting ODC levels in young mice leads to an increase in egg cells with chromosomal defects.